jambolo/advent-of-code-2024/README.md

 Simple pathfinding with a twist.
 I ended up using someone else's A* library because implementing A* is always a non-trivial task and implementing it in Haskell would take a very long time.
 Unfortunately, that won't work for part 2 because I need to return *all possible* paths of with the shortest length.
 I'm starting to like Haskell less because the code is necessarily very complex and debugging is very cumbersome.

 ### Day 17
 Implementing a virtual CPU was fun but tedious.
 Luckily the problem was designed in a way that Haskell could handle without too much trouble.
-Both part 1 and part 2 are operational, but part 2 is too slow to get the answer.
+Part 1 was relatively easy.
+Part 2 required a clever solution that I found after looking at the program being executed.

 ### Day 18
 Really trivial pathfinding.
 I don't know why they included this one *after* Day 16 which was a more complex pathfinding problem.